nahitorres/aerialwaste-model/README.md

 **Execution:** The notebook `execute_model.ipynb` provides an example of how to load the trained model and execute it on an image to obtain the classification score as well as the CAMs.
 A couple of example images from Google Maps are provided to allow such execution attempts.

 ## License
-Creative Commons CC BY licensing scheme (see LICENSE).
+Attribution-NonCommercial-NoDerivatives 4.0 International (see LICENSE).

 ## Cite us
 ```